 On the other hand, what about the classics and hits from the 60s, 70s, 80s etc?
 You betcha!
 How to write music?
-Well - these people have it going on!
-The songs have incredible verses!
+Well – these people have it going on!
+The songs have incredible opening sections/stanzas!
 I mean, sometimes they’re as hooky as the choruses.
-And in some of those songs - there isn’t so much of a Verse / Chorus system at all.
+And in some of those songs – there isn’t so much of a Verse / Chorus system at all.
 I would even argue some of my favorite songs from those decades have almost a structure of: Hook A, Hook B and Hook C.

 So, let’s take a look at what’s going on.

-If you’re with me on this premise - which is - we need to spend more time and focus on making your verses as good as your main course, let’s take a look at what we can do to increase our verses power potential.
+If you’re with me on this premise – which is – we need to spend more time and focus on making your verses as good as your main course, let’s take a look at what we can do to increase our power potential.

 First, let’s talk about mindset.
 That’s your first key songwriting idea of the post.

-I mean when it comes to your chorus...would you be also that lazy about your chorus?
-Would you leave your chorus “as is” and say - well it’s good enough?
+I mean when it comes to your chorus…would you be also that lazy about your chorus?
+Would you leave your hook “as is” and say – well it’s good enough?
 Hell, no!
 You’d make sure your chorus is an anthem and would knock your head off like Muhammed Ali.